marqo-ai/terraform-provider-marqo/README.md

 - replace the provider source with `marqo-ai/marqo`
 - replace all `tofu` commands in the guide below with `terraform`

-The source code for the OpenTofu/Terraform provider is located at [`https://github.com/marqo-ai/terraform-provider-marqo`](https://github.com/marqo-ai/terraform-provider-marqo).
 ---

 ## Installation Instructions